How I Trained A Simple Neural Network In C# To Recognize Numbers 0-9

 Once we have our layout, we are ready to train.
 I left the number of epochs for our training to 10000.
 By the way, I also found myself making the following code changes to make this work:

-• One of them is having a static instance of a Random object instead of creating multiple of them to make sure our initial weight values are randomly generated.
+object instead of creating multiple of them to make sure our initial weight values are randomly generated. - Another is changing the calculation of delta in

-• Lastly, bumping the _learningRate to a high value of 20.
+to a high value of20

 Please note I have to play around with the input and output data, learning rate, number of epochs, etc. to arrive at these decisions and get it to work.
 It was a learning experience to me.
 So the instant I got the result below, I was so ecstatic that I couldn’t believe that I would be able to do it, in C#!.
 I was actually about to give up and go with Python instead.
 But I persisted.